 Previously awarded grants are listed on the Taike website.

-Quality of the project and artistic activity
+Quality of the project:

 - How clear and strong is the artistic idea on which the project is based?

 - How notable is the applicant in his/her field of the arts?

 - Does the working plan adequately describe the applicant’s artistic approach?